stellio-hub/stellio-docs/docs/admin/enabling_timescale_compression.md

 -- prevent potential "tuple decompression limit exceeded by operation" issue SET timescaledb.max_tuples_decompressed_per_dml_transaction = 1000000;
 ```
+The `after => INTERVAL '30d'` setting specifies that a chunk will be compressed after 30 days.
 See [timescale documentation](https://docs.tigerdata.com/api/latest/hypertable/) for more information on setting up the compression.

 ## Configure compression